 The deck has an overhanging roof that provides both shade from the hot morning sun and cover from the afternoon downpours.
 He’s sitting in one of the slick mahogany chairs, and has his feet propped up on one of the empty ones.
 They came with the place along with the furniture inside and the library of hardback books.

-Suddenly, out of nowhere, Chip’s holographic image materializes in the seat that’s right next to him.
+Out of nowhere, Chip’s holographic image materializes in the seat that’s next to him.

 He appears within inches of Eddie, who’s more than a little startled.
 Eddie kicks the chair away that he’s been using as a footrest, his muddy shoes hit the floor, and he reaches for the holstered .44 mag he keeps close by.